 - A minimum cumulative GPA of 3.25 for all graduate work

 Prospective students must submit an application for admission to the UIS Office of Admission for entrance to graduate studies to be eligible for consideration for the DPA Program.
 All transcripts should also be sent to the Office of Admission.
 In addition, prospective students must submit a portfolio of supporting materials along with their application, including:

 - An educational and professional goals statement of at least 600 words written by the applicant that includes possible research interests and curricular interests in the DPA fields of specialization

-- At least one sample of professional writing written solely by the applicant, and
+- At least one sample of professional writing (policy brief, white paper, strategic plan, etc.) that was written solely by the applicant

 Applicants are encouraged, but not required, to submit GRE scores as part of their portfolios.
-GRE scores can provide useful information about an applicant’s readiness for program course work.
+GRE scores may provide useful information about an applicant’s readiness for program course work.

 Applicants may be asked to participate in an interview with the DPA Program Committee.